I5UCC/VRCTextboxSTT/README.md

 - Optional ***OBS Browser Source***.
 - ***Simple API.*** latest transcription bound to the "/transcript" endpoint.
 (Requires OBS Source to be turned on)
 - ***Audio feedback*** for each step in the transcription.
+  - Volume for each of the feedbacks can be modified over the Settings menu.

 - ***Multi Language support***. whisper supports around [100 different languages](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py#L10).
-Here, with a few [limitations](https://github.com/I5UCC/VRCTextboxSTT#limitations).
-- Translate into and from different languages.
+  - Translate into and from those different languages.
 (Powered by [M2M100](https://huggingface.co/docs/transformers/model_doc/m2m_100))
-- Word Replacements and Emote Replacements with regex(regular expressions).
+- Word Replacements and Emote Replacements with [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression).
 - Free to use as of the [GPL-3.0 license](https://github.com/I5UCC/VRCTextboxSTT/blob/main/LICENSE)
 - Completely free of Subscription/Cloud Services, by running locally on your hardware.

 # Limitations